jaykv/cliffy/docs/features.md

 Cliffy provides a wide range of features to help you build powerful and flexible command-line interfaces.
 This guide will explore some of the key features with examples.

+!!! note
+  All of Typer's features are available for use- see Typer docs https://typer.tiangolo.com/

 ## Dependencies

 You can specify Python package dependencies for the CLI using the `requires` section.
 For example: